 - It’s more or less a (very limited) marketing tool for their paid archiving services.

 Database size: 2/10

 User friendliness: 8/10

-Group 2: Software to make your own web archive
+Group 2: SaaS tools to make your own web archive

 You may wonder why creating your own Wayback Machine alternative is necessary.
 After all, if the archive services listed above crawl the web and archive screenshots, code and other meaningful data, why would you need to create your own service?